fstarnaud/ozp-documentation-wiki/Iteration-38.md

  * Investigate ability to display a message when apps can not be displayed in the webtop  [#649](https://github.com/ozone-development/ozp-webtop/issues/649)

 ### Backend:
+* init.d scripts for nginx, postgresql, gunicorn
+* integration with real authorization service and PKI
+* vagrant box with production-esque setup
+* run database migration script on production data
+* begin setting up staging/production infrastructure for new backend

 ### 508
 * List of specific 508 compliance items